ni-kismet/engineering-flot/API.md

 whole tick.
 The default value is "null" for the x axes and 0.02 for y axes which seems appropriate for most cases.

+The "windowSize" is the range of the plot that will be visible on "sliding-window" autoscale.
+If autoscale is not "sliding-window" this option will be ignored.
+Default value is 100.

 The "autoscale" option is used to automatically set the end-points of the axis.
 There are three options available: "none" will set the end-points to the "min"/"max" values, "exact" will set the end-points to minimum/maximum values in the visible area of the plot, and "loose" will add a margin to the "exact" mode based on the "autoscaleMargin" value.
+The "sliding-window" autoscale will always keep a "windowSize" range between axis.min and axis.max.
 The default value is "none" for the x axes, and "loose" for y axes.

 The "growOnly" option is useful when you want to have a smoother auto-scaling behavior.
 If true the scale range will grow to adapt to the data range but won't shrink back.
-This will be ignored if autoscale value is "none".
+This will be ignored if autoscale value is "none" or "sliding-window".
 The default value is false.

 "transform" and "inverseTransform" are callbacks you can put in to change the way the data is drawn.
 You can design a function to